Crisp and Co. Banner Image

 Before your hearing, Cafcass will usually carry out safeguarding checks and give you a call to discuss any concerns you may have over your child’s safety and welfare.
 Cafcass will work with you and your former partner during the hearing and, if possible, help you find a resolution to the matter.

-The court is required by law to make decisions that are entirely in the best interests of your child.
+The Court is required by law to make decisions that are in the best interests of the child.
 This means even if you ask for a certain Order, the court may make a different Order if it is better for your child’s welfare.
 Although it can be worrying for a judge to make a decision about your family, it is usually considered to be in the child’s best interests to have regular, meaningful contact with both of their parents.

 There are a number of factors that the courts take into account when deciding what is in the best interests of the child: